Lifting colour from a too dark hair dye

 I can’t guarantee any of the above will work well for you, because there are just so many variables, and everyone's hair is different.
 Most of the techniques for lifting hair dye are drying to hair except for the method using oils.

-If your interested in these I also suggest you Google these techniques to find more information on blogs and Youtube.
+If you are interested in these I also suggest you Google these techniques to find more information on blogs and Youtube.

 If you have any experience of removing natural and henna hair dyes, I would love to hear about it!